petk/awesome-magento/contributing.md

 ## General Quality Standard

-To stay on the list, projects should follow these quality standards:
+To get on the list, PR's should follow some quality standards.
+They should:

 * Generally useful to the community
 * Actively maintained (even if that just means acknowledging open issues when they arise)